Blog / Using a screen reader to test your website’s accessibility

-As your website reaches a larger audience, you should become more interested in ensuring that your site meets the needs of a diverse audience.
+As your website reaches a larger audience, you should become more interested in ensuring that your site meets the needs of a wider variety of readers.
 Some of your audience will rely on tools like screen readers to be able to consume your content and activate your site’s features.

 What’s a screen reader?

 A screen reader is a program which (among other things) will read out loud the contents of a web page and help you navigate websites without seeing the screen.
 Basically it’s how blind and low-vision visitors use the web.
 You can use keyboard shortcuts to activate links and jump around site contents.

 Here’s a demonstration video which records us using the NVDA screen reader to browse and use a recent project, Next Generation Zone:

 Why use a screen reader to test my site?

 Well, you could use tools like WebAIM’s WAVE, which will scan your site and point out some red flags with its web accessibility.
 But testing for screen reader friendliness without actually using a screen reader, is like testing for mobile friendliness without using a mobile device.
 You can’t perfectly predict what the user’s experience will be like when they’re using a completely different interface from the one you’re used to.

 Setting up your screen reader program

 - Download and install NVDA.
 NVDA is a free, open source screen reader that works pretty well in our experience.
 Its usage is growing according to recent surveys

 - (Recommended) Install the Focus Highlighter add-on for NVDA.
 This is a great add-on for beginner users who are sighted.
 It visually highlights elements on the page as they’re being read so you have a better idea of what’s going on.